 According to the 2020 Census, Georgia added more than a million new residents since 2010.
+Georgia has a business-friendly climate which makes it easy to register an LLC in Georgia.
 If you’re thinking about adding to its population, whether moving into one of the houses for rent in Columbus, GA, or purchasing your dream home in Savannah, you’ll want to consider these top 10 reasons to go for it.

 Georgia is among the top 10 states when it comes to the most Fortune 500 companies with 18.
 It’s also home to 33 Fortune 1000 companies, resulting in more job opportunities and good incomes.
 Delta Air Lines, Coca-Cola, UPS, and Home Depot are all here.